Planning Your Trip

 - Sand Flats Recreation Area is pet friendly with dogs permitted on all trails and routes.

-120 campsites, in 9 campgrounds are offered on a first-come first-serve basis.
+140 campsites, in nine campgrounds are offered on a first-come first-serve basis.
 Amenities include picnic tables, metal fire rings and nearby vault toilets.
 Campers need to bring drinking water.
-Reservations can be made for two, 16 person group campsites by going to Group Site Reservations or calling 435-259-2444.
+Reservations can be made for six, 16 person group campsites by going to Group Site Reservations .

-Bordering the area on the north and south are the canyons of the Negro Bill and Mill Creek Wilderness Study Areas.
+Bordering the area on the north and south are the canyons of the Grandstaff and Mill Creek Wilderness Study Areas.
 Further north is the deep gorge of the Colorado River and Arches National Park.

-For more information planning your trip please visit the Moab Area Travel Council website Discovermoab.com
+For more information on planning your trip please visit the Moab Area Travel Council website Discovermoab.com